traefik/traefik/docs/content/middlewares/headers.md

 ### `sslHost`

-The `SSLHost` option is the host name that is used to redirect http requests to https.
+The `sslHost` option is the host name that is used to redirect http requests to https.

 ### `sslProxyHeaders`

 The `sslProxyHeaders` option is set of header keys with associated values that would indicate a valid https request.
 Useful when using other proxies with header like: `"X-Forwarded-Proto": "https"`.

 ### `sslForceHost`